FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/particles.md

 ## Non-standard elements in particles group

-**All non-standard elements within the particles group are currently igorned by the NOMAD H5MD parser.** In principle, one can store additional custom attributes as configuration-specific observables (see [The observables group](observables.md)).
+**All non-standard elements within the particles group are currently ignored by the NOMAD H5MD parser.** In principle, one can store additional custom attributes as configuration-specific observables (see [The observables group](observables.md)).

 ## The simulation box subgroup